gitbucket/gitbucket/README.md

 =========

 GitBucket is a Git web platform powered by Scala offering:

 - Easy installation
 - Intuitive UI
 - High extensibility by plugins
 - API compatibility with GitHub

+You can touch GitBucket at the [demo site](https://gitbucket.herokuapp.com/) (ID: root / Pass: root) and get the latest information at [GitBucket News](https://gitbucket.github.io/gitbucket-news/).

 Features
 --------